-Acknowledging the current challenges in Montessori education, Loyola recognizes the demand for high-quality educators, a challenge exacerbated by recruitment to larger markets.
-With over 500 Montessori schools in the region and 200 job postings seeking master's degree-trained educators, the need for skilled professionals is evident.
-In response, Loyola University Maryland's The Teacher Education Department at Loyola University presents a proposal for a substantial modification to the Montessori Education M.Ed. program.
-The substantial modification includes a new area of concentration titled Birth to Three.
+In light of the ongoing challenges posed by the pandemic and its impact on education, Loyola recognizes the pressing need to address the learning gaps that many children are facing.
+Montessori educators are not immune to these challenges.
+With over 500 Montessori schools in the region and 200 job postings seeking master's degree-trained Montessori educators, the need for skilled professionals is evident.
+In response, Loyola University Maryland's Teacher Education Department presents a proposal for a substantial modification to the Montessori Education M.Ed.
+The proposed modification includes the addition of a new area of concentration titled Early Childhood.

 Rooted in the Jesuit tradition, the proposed concentration's curriculum inspires students to learn, lead, and serve in the vibrant landscape of Montessori education.
-Specialized training in Montessori principles ensures graduates emerge as proficient leaders reflects Loyola's dedication to meeting the specific needs of the educational workforce.
-Graduates are poised to lead Montessori education on a global scale, contributing to the education of students from birth through adulthood.
+Specialized training in Montessori principles ensures graduates emerge as proficient leaders and reflects Loyola's dedication to meeting the specific needs of the educational workforce.
+Graduates are poised to lead Montessori education on a global scale, contributing to the education of students from birth through adulthood, and for the Early Childhood concentration, ages three through six.